-This Grilled Chicken Drumsticks recipe is one that my family uses all the time.
+This Grilled Chicken Drumsticks recipe is one that my whole family uses all the time during grilling season.
 It’s a perfect summer dinner for when you want to grill and hang out on the porch and chat.

 We love to cook it low and slow with some of our favorite homemade BBQ sauce to coat it.
 It only takes a few basic ingredients with no prep time beforehand so it’s also great when you’re short on time or ingredients.